-Arsenal to leave Mkhitaryan at home for Europa League final
+Mkhitaryan to miss Europa League final for political reasons

 “We at all times put the sport as something very separate from these political issues and of course the same issue is again with Mkhitaryan,” Azerbaijan Sports Minister Azad Rahimov said last week.

+He is dangerous player to come off the bench, though, with his vision and creative ability.

+Arsenal will be playing its first European final in 13 years and looking to win its first continental trophy since the 1994 European Cup Winners’ Cup.
+The game has even greater importance because Arsenal needs to win to secure qualification to the Champions League after missing out on a top-four finish in the Premier League.

-Tensions between Azerbaijan and Armenia have spilled into European soccer tournaments since the neighboring nations were drawn together in a qualifying group for the 2008 European Championship.
+Tensions between Azerbaijan and Armenia have spilled into European soccer tournaments since the neighbouring nations were drawn together in a qualifying group for the 2008 European Championship.

-Both games were eventually canceled, after Azerbaijan refused to host Armenia and no agreement could be reached on neutral venues.
+Both games were eventually cancelled, after Azerbaijan refused to host Armenia and no agreement could be reached on neutral venues.

 UEFA has since separated the countries in its competition draws ensuring that their national and club teams do not play each other.